getgud-io/cpp-getgud-sdk/README.md

 * `playerReputation`- A String represention the reputation of the player, 36 chars max. **(optional field)**
 * `PlayerJoinDateEpoch`:  Date when the player joined **(optional field)**

-Note, that all fields are optional except player Id.
-As you see similarly to SendReports we use a deque of PlayerInfo objects to send it to Getgud SDK.
-This is an async method which will not block the calling thread.

 You can use the `UpdatePlayers` function without `titleId` and `privateKey` arguments, in case you have `TITLE_ID` and `PRIVATE_KEY` env variables defined.

 ```cpp
 bool playersUpdated = GetGudSdk::UpdatePlayers(players);
 ```

-Here is the description of each player field:

 ## Configuration